jbech-linaro/optee_docs/architecture/secure_storage.rst

 TEE File Structure in Linux File System
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 OP-TEE by default uses ``/data/tee/`` as the secure storage space in the Linux
 file system.
 Each persistent object is assigned an internal identifier.
-It is
+It is an
-an integer which is visible in the Linux file system as ``/data/tee/<file
+integer which is visible in the Linux file system as ``/data/tee/<file
 number>``.

 A directory file, ``/data/tee/dirf.db``, lists all the objects that are in the
 secure storage.
-All normal world files are integrity protected and encrypted,
+All normal world files are integrity protected and encrypted, as
-as described below.
+described below.

 Key Manager
 ^^^^^^^^^^^
 Key manager is an component in TEE file system, and is responsible for handling
 data encryption and decryption and also management of the sensitive key
 materials.
 There are three types of keys used by the key manager: the Secure
-Storage Key (*SSK*), the TA Storage Key (*TSK*) and the File Encryption Key
+Storage Key (`SSK`), the TA Storage Key (`TSK`) and the File Encryption Key
-(*FEK*).
+(`FEK`).

 Secure Storage Key (SSK)
 ~~~~~~~~~~~~~~~~~~~~~~~~
 SSK is a per-device key and is generated and stored in secure memory when OP-TEE is booting.
 SSK is used to derive the TA Storage Key (TSK).

 SSK is derived by

     SSK = HMAC\ :sub:`SHA256` (HUK, Chip ID || "static string")

-The functions to get Hardware Unique Key (HUK) and chip ID depend on platform implementation.
+The functions to get :ref:`hardware_unique_key` (HUK) and chip ID depends on the platform implementation.
 Currently, in OP-TEE OS we only have a per-device key, SSK, which is used for secure storage subsystem, but, for the future we might need to create different per-device keys for different subsystems using the same algorithm as we generate the SSK; An easy way to generate different per-device keys for different subsystems is using different static strings to generate the keys.